-- identify and describe the conservation significance of vegetation communities and flora species; - identify and describe the conservation significance of fauna habitats and fauna species; - assess the type and degree of impacts of mining on the flora and fauna in the Application Area, any threatened species, populations and ecological communities likely to occur in the Application Area; and - identify mitigation measures to avoid or minimise the extent of impacts of mining on flora and fauna.
+- identify and describe the conservation significance of vegetation communities and flora species; - identify and describe the conservation significance of fauna habitats and fauna species; - assess the type and degree of impacts of mining on the flora and fauna in the site, - assess the type and degree of impacts of mining on any threatened species, populations and ecological communities likely to occur on site; and - identify mitigation measures to avoid or minimise the extent of impacts of mining on flora and fauna.

-1.2 APPLICATION AREA DESCRIPTION
+1.2 SITE DESCRIPTION

-The proposed Application Area is located approximately 14 kilometres (km) northwest of Singleton, near the village of Camberwell in the Hunter Valley region of New South Wales (Figure 1.1).
-The extent of LW/MW 5 to 9 is defined by a setback from the Hunter River alluvium to the south, by Longwall 4 to the east, the Ashton Coal lease boundary to the west and the New England Highway to the north.
+The Ashton Coal underground mining operations are located approximately 14 kilometres (km) northwest of Singleton, near the village of Camberwell in the Hunter Valley, New South Wales (Figure 1.1).
+The extent of the additional longwall panel is defined by a setback from the Hunter River alluvium to the south, by Longwall 8 to the east and the Ashton Coal lease boundary to the west.

-The soil is characterised by the Bayswater and Hunter soil landscapes as described by Kovac and Lawrie (1991).
-The Bayswater soil landscape is formed in situ from parent rock with alluvium in the drainage lines.
-The soil is characterised by sandy clay loam and loamy sand to sandy clay in alluvial soils.
-Moderate sheet and gully erosion is common in the slopes within this soil landscape.
-The Hunter soil landscape covers the floodplains of the Hunter River and its tributaries.
+The soil is characterised by the Hunter soil landscape unit as described by Kovac and Lawrie (1991).
+The Hunter soil landscape unit covers the floodplains of the Hunter River and its tributaries.
 The main soils are formed in the alluvium.
 Minor stream bank erosion occurs on the watercourses with minor sheet and gully erosion on adjacent terraces (Kovac and Lawrie, 1991).

-The Application Area lies within the downstream limits of the Bowmans Creek catchment.
+The site lies within the downstream limits of the Bowmans Creek catchment.
 The land surface generally consists of undulating hills dominated by open grasslands and floodplains of the lower reaches of Bowmans Creek.
-Bowmans Creek traverses the Application Area, however miniwalls have been layed out beneath Bowmans Creek and its associated saturated alluvium to limit subsidence and prevent direct hydraulic connection to the underground workings.
+Bowmans Creek traverses the site although the mine pan has been design to ensure that the creek and its alluvium are outside the area to be affected by subsidence.